Dedicated IT Team Engagement Models: A Guide for CTOs

-In the pre-COVID era, on-site team engagement was the most popular working model for a lot of businesses.
-However, during the pandemic, remote work emerged as a viable solution for businesses to cope with social distancing guidelines that were in place at the time.
-The outcome of this shift is the multiple engagement models organizations utilize today.
+In the pre-COVID era, on-site team engagement was the most popular working model for many businesses.
+However, during the pandemic, remote work emerged as a viable solution for businesses to cope with the social distancing guidelines that were in place at the time.

-The IT world is a dynamic ecosystem that’s constantly evolving to accommodate the dynamic needs of businesses.
+The IT world is a dynamic ecosystem constantly evolving to accommodate businesses’ dynamic needs.
 This evolution is evident in the rise of multiple team engagement models designed to improve process efficiency and give companies the agility they need to succeed.

 Table of Contents